 Marie was a 2015 recipient of Juilliard's Benzaquen Career Advancement Grant for demonstrating outstanding artistry and achievement in leadership, entrepreneurship, and breadth of engagement.

-Marie holds a Master of Music and Bachelor of Music degree from The Juilliard School and currently resides in Hamburg.
-She is also a serious marathon runner, having completed nine marathons including Boston and New York, and loves the color pink.
+Marie holds a Master of Music and Bachelor of Music degree from The Juilliard School and currently resides in Bremen, Germany.
+She is also addicted to running, having completed nine marathons including Boston, Berlin and New York, and loves the color pink. www.mariedaniels.com

 Luke Fleming, viola Praised by The Philadelphia Inquirer for his “glowing refinement,” violist Luke Fleming's performances have been described by The Strad as “confident and expressive...playing with uncanny precision," and lauded by Gramophone for their "superlative technical and artistic execution.”
 Strings Magazine said of a recent performance by Mr. Fleming: “With tender lyrical lines, the viola’s richness suited the music wonderfully…I wished I could put [him] on repeat.”
 Festival appearances include the Marlboro Music School and Festival, the Steans Institute at Ravinia, Perlman Music Program, the Norfolk and Great Lakes Chamber Music Festivals, the Melbourne Festival, Bravo!Vail, Festival Mozaic, and the Virginia Arts Festival.
 From 2009 – 2015, Mr. Fleming was violist of the internationally acclaimed Attacca Quartet, with whom he served as Quartet-in-Residence for the Metropolitan Museum of Art and Graduate Resident String Quartet at the Juilliard School, and was awarded First Prize at the Osaka International Chamber Music Competition.